NSW Work Injury Claim

 How this interacts with the ordinary workers compensation claim

 Most workers first encounter the scheme through weekly payments and treatment approvals, not through common law.
-But those early disputes often shape the later damages case.
-A denied surgery, a bad IME, a low PIAWE rate, or a work-capacity finding can all affect the medical and economic record the damages claim will later depend on.
+Those earlier decisions may also form part of the evidence in a later damages case.
+A treatment refusal, a disputed IME opinion, an incorrect PIAWE rate, or a work-capacity finding can all affect the medical and economic record the damages claim will later depend on.

 What usually goes wrong before a work injury damages claim is ready